-These pollinators make the difference between valuable fruits and vegetables on our tables.
 While we’re planting native flowers and trees, we’re also providing for our future.
 Pollinators such as the monarch butterfly and the honey bee have been in decline.
-All the reasons have not been identified.
-However, increasing the available habitat does help!
+While all the reasons have not been identified, increasing the available habitat does help!
 Encouraging the growth of natural habitats also attract pollinators.

 The National Wildlife Federation initiated National Pollinators Month as a way to raise awareness of the importance of pollinators.
-With pollinators on the decline, their initiative is designed to increase native pollen and nectar-producing through the Million Garden Challenge.
+With pollinators on the decline, their initiative aims to increase native pollen and nectar-producing through the Million Garden Challenge.